stateful/vscode-runme/examples/README.md

 Runme Examples
 ==============

-This `README.md` contains some example for testing this extension.
+This `README.md` contains some examples for testing this extension.

 # Extension Example Markdown Files